Are You Doing All You Can To Develop Your Workforce?

-Nonetheless, the benefits of cross-functional training are many, and merit the extra effort from managers and team members alike.
+The benefits of cross-functional training are many, and merit the extra effort from managers and team members alike.
 The primary advantages of cross functional training are:

 - Application of new skills.
 Employees who undergo cross-training gain new skills that they would not have the chance to develop in their primary role.
 Once their training is complete, individuals returning to their role naturally seek ways to apply what they’ve learned.
 This can lead to both innovative approaches to their tasks, and improved performance.

 - Gaining perspective.
 Employees selected for cross-functional training are usually high-potential succession candidates.
 Cross-functional training can provide these individuals with greater “perspective” on the business, making them better leaders in the future.
 After all, they’ve been in the shoes of more employees than most.
 They can therefore relate to challenges faced by others outside their role, their team, and their department.

 - Flexible workforce.
 In the long run, cross-functional training results in a more flexible workforce.
 The company becomes more resilient to emergencies because there are more employees who can take on the essential duties of other roles as needed.
 This can be especially important during personnel shortages or when struggling to meet client/customer demands.